ghik/silencer/README.md

 }
 ```

-Silencer currently works with Scala 2.12.0+ and 2.13.0-M4+.
-Also note that since both `silencer-plugin` and
-`silencer-lib` are compile time only dependencies, Silencer can also be used in ScalaJS and Scala Native without having
+Note that since both `silencer-plugin` and `silencer-lib` are compile time only dependencies, Silencer can be used
-to be cross compiled for them.
+in ScalaJS and Scala Native without having to be cross compiled for them.

 ## Annotation-based suppression